 When going out on your own – either starting an RIA firm or joining an established one – you'll have a few legal and compliance considerations to keep in mind.
 The good news is that we’ve already helped thousands of advisors think through them, so we’re in a great place to help you too.

-As you explore your options, we'll help put any legal and compliance considerations into perspective and work to address any concerns you may have.
-Once you've explored your options and are ready to make your move, we'll connect you with legal counsel for a complimentary consultation to help you protect yourself and your business, and to build out a plan for your compliance needs.
+As you explore your choices, we'll help put any legal and compliance considerations into perspective and work to address any concerns you may have.
+Once you've explored your choices and are ready to make your move, we'll connect you with legal counsel for a complimentary consultation to help you protect yourself and your business, and to build out a plan for your compliance needs.

-You can incorporate as a Limited Liability Corporation (LLC) or a subchapter S Corporation.
+You have a number of different choices in setting up your business structure.
 Let us connect you with legal counsel that can walk you through the potential benefits and risks of each.
 We can help give you direction on how to incorporate your business and get your registrations in place.

 Some advisors feel very comfortable handling compliance and risk themselves.
 Others don't.
 And some just don't know yet.